robertzk/hull-finance/notes.md

    price and changes in futures price across time (delta_S v.s. delta_F), and stdev_S and stdev_F are the standard deviations of these quantities.

+ * The __hedge effectiveness__ is the proportion of the variance eliminated by hedging.
+This is the R^2 from the regression of delta_S against delta_F and equals rho^2, or `h*^2 * stdev_F^2 / stdev_S^2`.

+ * Thus, the optimal number of futures contract to hedge an asset is `h* Q_A / Q_F`, where h* is the hedge ratio as above, Q_A is the size of the position being hedged, and Q_F is the size of one futures contract.

+ * When futures are used for hedging, a small adjustment known as __tailing the hedge__ is occasionally made that allows from the impact of daily settlement.
+This means replacing the quantities Q_A and Q_F above with V_A and V_F, the dollar value of the position being hedged and futures contract (the futures price times Q_F).

+ ## Indices